Bhola Silwal

 Bhola Nath Silwal (भोला सिलवाल) (born 4 January 1987 in Biratnagar, Nepal) is a Nepali professional footballer, who plays for Nepal Police Club in the Martyr's Memorial A-Division League as a midfielder.
-He debuted for Nepal national football team during the 2014 FIFA World Cup qualifiers.
+He debuted for the Nepal national football team during the 2014 FIFA World Cup qualifiers.

 International career

 Silwal scored the tying goal for Nepal in a 1–1 draw with Bangladesh on 20 September 2012.